-As of December 31, 2019, future gross minimum revenues under non-cancellable time charter agreements total \$17.2 million, all of which is due in the year ending December 31, 2020.
-This amount does not include the future gross minimum revenues upon collection of hire under non-cancellable time charter agreements of M/V "Synergy Antwerp" which is on index linked charters.
+As of December 31, 2020, future gross minimum revenues under non-cancellable time charter agreements total \$53.7 million.
+The amount of \$40.2 million is due in the year ending December 31, 2021, \$9.2 million due in the year ending December 31, 2022 and another \$4.3 million due on December 31, 2023.
 In arriving at the future gross minimum revenues, the Company has deducted an estimated one off-hire day per quarter.
 Such off-hire estimate may not be reflective of the actual off-hire in the future.
 In addition, the actual revenues could be affected by early delivery of the vessel by the charterers or any exercise of the charterers' options to extend the terms of the charters, which however cannot be estimated and hence not reflected above.